SAVE $40 off $800+

 • Related expertise: strength in a relevant area may lead to intersection points at which solutions are often found.

-Unlike Amazon and other retailers who may also offer The Innovation Killer (How What We Know Limits What We Can Imagine and What Smart Companies Are Doing About It) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Innovation Killer (How What We Know Limits What We Can Imagine and What Smart Companies Are Doing About It), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details